Mujin Story: Meet Mujin founders

 So, why Japan?
 Rosen studied under Professor Kanade, who is an authority on robotics engineering, at Carnegie Mellon University, where Rosen met Japanese engineers who visited Kanade’s laboratory.
 Also, during his education at Berkeley, Rosen was amazed by Sony PlayStation’s highly sophisticated system configuration and parallel processing which prompted his interest in learning the secrets of such high technology.
 He started reading Japanese-language books at the university library and became fluent in Japanese language without any help.

 According to Rosen, “For humanity to progress further, the most important subject is how to create “time” to address the problems and issues we will face from here on”.
-However, in order to live, people must do everyday activities such as go shopping, in which they spend most of their time.
-Rosen believes that this is a time waste.
-On the other hand, if robot technology can be applied to create automated factories, we can use limited time to find solutions for problems related to climate change, renewable energy, and so on.
-Recommended book for young people by Rosen.
+However, in order to live, people must engage in everyday activities such as shopping, commuting, and household chores, in which they spend most of their time.
+Rosen believes that these activities, while necessary, represent a time waste.
+On the other hand, if robot technology can be applied to create automated factories and manage routine tasks, we can redirect our limited time towards finding solutions for critical issues such as climate change and renewable energy (Recommended book for young people by Rosen).

 In 2009, Rosen met a young Japanese man at the World Robotics Exhibition.
 It was his business partner Issei Takino, who now serves as Mujin’s CEO, and together they succeeded in setting up Mujin in July 2011.